 First Time Selecting a Science Fair Topic: How-to-Start-a-Science-Fair-Project

 - Pick your topic.

 Get an idea of what you want to study.
 Ideas might come from hobbies or problems you see that need solutions.
+Select a topic that addresses a real world problem that can be investigated through experimentation.
 Due to limited time and resources, you may want to study only one or two specific issues.

 - Research your topic.

 Go to the library or Internet and learn everything you can about your topic.
 Observe related events.
 Gather existing information about your topic.
 Look for unexplained or unexpected results.
 Also, talk to professionals in the field, write or e-mail the companies for specific information, and obtain or construct needed equipment.

 - Organize.
 (Start a log/data book)

 Organize everything you have learned about your topic.
 At this point you should narrow your hypothesis by focusing on a particular idea.
 Your library research should help you.

 Choose a topic that not only interests you, but can be done in the amount of time you have.
 Use a calendar to identify important dates.
 Leave time to fill out the forms and to review the Research Plan with your adult sponsor.
 Certain projects require more time because they need prior Scientific Review Committee (SRC) or Institutional Review Board (IRB) approval.
 Allow plenty of time to experiment and collect data.
 Even simple experiments do not always go as you might expect the first time or even the second time.
 Allow enough time to write a paper and put together an exhibit.

 - Plan your experiments.